List of commando units: United Kingdom

-3 Commando Brigade, Royal Marines is under the command of the Royal Navy's Commander-in-Chief Fleet.
+UK Commando Force, Royal Marines is under the command of the Royal Navy's Commander-in-Chief Fleet.
 All Royal Marines (other than those in the Royal Marines Band Service) are commando trained on entry to the Corps, with supporting units and individuals from the other armed services undertaking the All Arms Commando Course as required.

-The Brigade is made up of 30 (IX) Commando, 40 Commando (home base: Taunton), 42 Commando (Bickleigh, South Hams, Plymouth), 43 Commando Fleet Protection Group (HMNB Clyde, Argyll and Bute), 45 Commando (Arbroath, Scotland), the Commando Logistic Regiment, the Royal Marines Armoured Support Group (Bovington Camp (Royal Armoured Corps Centre), Dorset), 539 Assault Squadron RM, 29 Commando Regiment Royal Artillery and 24 Commando Regiment Royal Engineers.
+The UKCF is made up of 30 (IX) Commando (RM Stonehouse), 40 Commando (home base: RM Norton Manor), 42 Commando (RM Bickleigh, Plymouth), 43 Commando Fleet Protection Group (HMNB Clyde, Argyll and Bute), 45 Commando (RM Condor, Scotland), the Commando Logistic Regiment (RM Chivenor), the Viking Squadron (Bovington Camp (Royal Armoured Corps Centre), Dorset), 539 Assault Squadron RM, 29 Commando Regiment Royal Artillery and 24 Commando Regiment Royal Engineers.

 The Royal Marines is the largest force of its type in Europe and the second largest in NATO.

 United States

-The United States continues to have no designated "commando" units; however, the closest equivalents remain the U.S. Army's 75th Ranger Regiment and United States Marine Corps Reconnaissance Battalions, which specialize in most of the same tasks and missions.
-The U.S. 75th Ranger Regiment is a light infantry, special operations unit of the United States Army.
-The regiment is headquartered at Fort Benning, Georgia and is composed of one special troops battalion and three ranger battalions.
-The regiment is the U.S. Army's premier raid force, with specialized skills that enable them to perform a variety of missions.
-These include direct action, airfield seizure, airborne and air assaults, special reconnaissance, personnel recovery, and high-value target raids.
-It operates as a special operations force under the United States Army Special Operations Command.
+The United States continues to have no designated "commando" units.
+The closest equivalent to other nations Commando units remain the U.S. Army's 75th Ranger Regiment and Marine Raiders, which specialize in most of the same tasks and missions and were specifically modelled after the British Commandos.